Draeken/articles/level_design/01HowAndWhy.md

 may not actually work well, especially if the gameplay is fast and furious.
 In general, it’s usually better to overscale a structure than to underscale it.

 Sky should be lit: if the sun comes from South, Sky texture should reflect this.
-And it should live: bird, airplane, light rays, particles, clouds
+And it should live: bird, airplane, light rays, particles, clouds.

+Concerning texturing & materials: be consistant, in resolution, scale (or pixel per poly)...
+Pick some subtles colors and stick to them when creating/choosing a texture.
+This improve the overall composition.
+Colors should comply to theme & composition.
+See Color Theory for more information :) Post processing & color correction are tools that can help achieve that.
+Think about how the level will be lit before picking textures: bright and white textures can be lit easily, but not dark or color-satured ones.

+Lighting is just as import as geometry